How to save money on your holiday car hire

 Paying for your car hire with a credit card entitles you to automatic legal protection under section 75 of Consumer Credit Act.

-This legislation means that should your car hire bill come to £100 or more, and you pay for at least £1 of the bill with your credit card, you can ask your credit card company to stump up the cash should the hire car company go bust, or there’s a problem with your car.
+This legislation means that if your car hire bill comes to over £100, and you pay even a small deposit on your credit card, you can ask your credit card company to refund you if the hire car company goes bust.

-Some rental outlets will expect the main driver to hand over a valid credit card too.
+Some rental outlets will expect the main driver to have a valid credit card in their name so they can pre-authorise funds, for example to cover the excess if you return the car damaged.

 Beat hire car fuel surcharges

-It’s worth checking the situation with fuel when comparing car hire prices, as this can bump up the bill.
+It’s worth checking the fuel factor when comparing car hire prices, as this can bump up the bill.

 Smaller local outlets may be happy for you to drive off and return the car with the same level in the tank.
-The ones to avoid are those that insist on you filling the tank and whacking on a hefty surcharge if you fail to do so.
-In some cases, rental firms will charge you three times the value of the fuel at the pumps if you don’t bring the car back with a full tank.
+The ones to avoid are those that insist on you filling the tank and whacking on a hefty surcharge if you don’t.

-With soaring fuel prices, this can mean a lot of money down the drain.
+With soaring fuel prices, this can mean a lot of money down the drain if you don’t plan to drive far, or are on a small island and just want a car for convenience.

 Don’t pay out on old hire car dents

-Before you jump in and drive off, take time to look over the hire car first.
+Before you jump in and drive off, take a good look over the hire car first.

-Ideally you should get shown round the car first so you can check for damage and make sure any scuffs or dents are noted on the contract.
-If that’s not the case, whip out your phone and take a video tour of the car, as proof of its condition, and do the same when you hand it back.
+Ideally, you should be shown round the car.
+This is your chance to check for damage and make sure any scuffs or dents are noted on the contract.
+If that’s not the case, whip out your phone and take a video tour of the car as proof of its condition, and do the same when you hand it back.

 Dropping off the hire car